No More Non-Compliance!

 Avoiding The Penalties

 Under Section 222(1) of the Tax Administration Act, an understatement penalty is imposed on taxpayers who under-declare their income.
-This penalty is typically paid in addition to the tax due for the period in question, unless the understatement occurred due to a genuine inadvertent error.
+This penalty is typically paid in addition to the tax due for the period in question unless the understatement occurred due to a genuine inadvertent error.

-- Failing to submit a tax return
+- Failing to submit a return

-- An omission in a tax return
+- An omission in a tax filing

-- Providing incorrect information in a tax return
+- Providing incorrect information in the submission

 - Engaging in an “impermissible avoidance arrangement.”

 To calculate the understatement penalty, the highest applicable percentage is applied to each shortfall.
 The “shortfall” depends on the taxpayer’s specific circumstances for the relevant tax period.
-The “maximum tax rate applicable to the taxpayer” must be considered to determine the tax shortfall.
-This is done by disregarding any assessed loss or benefits carried forward from previous tax periods to the period in which the understatement occurred.
+The “maximum tax rate applicable to the taxpayer” must be considered to determine the shortfall.
+This is done by disregarding any assessed loss or benefits carried forward from previous periods to the period in which the understatement occurred.

 For taxpayers subject to a flat rate, this rate represents the “maximum rate applicable to that taxpayer”.
-For taxpayers with a progressive tax rate, the maximum tax rate applicable to the shortfall is the marginal rate for taxable income or turnover.
-This is established by disregarding assessed losses and other benefits carried forward from previous tax periods to the period in question.
+For taxpayers with a progressive tax rate, the maximum rate applicable to the shortfall is the marginal rate for taxable income or turnover.
+This is established by disregarding assessed losses and other benefits carried forward from previous tax periods to the one in question.

 What Does This Mean for Taxpayers?